jpreese/go-azuredevops/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mcdafydd/go-azuredevops?style=flat-square)](https://goreportcard.com/report/github.com/mcdafydd/go-azuredevops)

 This is a fork of https://github.com/benmatselby/go-azuredevops, a Go library for accessing the [Azure DevOps API](https://docs.microsoft.com/en-gb/rest/api/vsts/).
 As it develops, the library is looking more like of a port of [go-github](https://github.com/google/go-github).

-This is my first project in Go, so I'm learning as I code.

 ## Services